psmoveservice/psmove-ue4/README.md

 ### Camera

-First, uninstall any driver you may have associated with the camera (the audio device can be left alone).
+First, open Control Panel and uninstall any driver you may have associated with the camera (the audio device can be left alone).
 Then, use [Zadig](http://zadig.akeo.ie/) to install the libusb0.sys version of the driver for the camera.
 (You may have to reboot at this point)
+Double click on ps3eye.reg to add a registry entry for it (I hope to get rid of this in the future).

 ### Controlller